akauppi/mp/cross/README.md

 Now, one should be able to do all the normal `probe-rs run` etc. commands, using a Raspberry Pi.
 The idea is that a main computer would proxy such commands to the RPi, providing *air-gapping* from a development board but also not falling victim to a slow USB/IP flashing.

-Such steps are beyond the concerns of this repository, however.
-We showed how to cross-compile Rust binaries to an architecture where Rust toolchain couldn't (presumably; did not even try!) be set up, using Multipass.
-That was the goal of this folder.
+Such steps are beyond the concerns of this repository, however..

 ## Flashing